camimonteiro/camimonteiro/README.md

 ### 👩‍💻 A little about me...
 I find myself migrating career!
 Ready for new challenges and to discover an area that I have always loved and been passionate about: technology and development.

-I am a graduate and postgraduate in the area of Management and Cultural Policies, but at the moment I am studying at <a href="https://www.instagram.com/resilia.br/">Resilia</a> to become WebDev Full Stack.
-An intense learning immersion that made me realize that I'm on the right track.
-After finishing four modules I have already learned HTML, CSS, Node, JavaScript, Git, Bootstrap, SQL (mySQL), NoSQL (MongoDB), Express, Scrum and Kanban and I continue to learn more every day.
-At the same time, I have been learning about iOS mobile development (Swift/Swift UI) in a 1-1 mentorship with <a href="https://github.com/mihcristina">Michelli Cristina</a> and with the support of the <a href="https://duplatech.com">Plataform Dupla</a>.
-I also take two postgraduate courses in: Product and Project Management of Multiplatform Mobile Applications (Flutter and React Native).
+I have a degree and a postgraduate degree in Management and Cultural Policies, and I am currently doing a graduate degree in Software Engineering from Anhanguera.
+At the moment I work as an iOS Software Engineer at Neon.
+I study swift (UIKit and Viewcode), swiftUI and clean code, but I'm always looking for new learning.
+I'm very creative and that's why I'm always creating new projects and collaborating on the ones I can.

 I'm always open to collaboration, dialogues and feedback!
 Let's talk? ☕️